oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 		configSources.add(ConfigSources.file("conf/storefront-network.yaml").optional());
 		configSources.add(ConfigSources.file("confsecure/storefront-security.yaml"));
 		configSources.add(ConfigSources.classpath("META-INF/microprofile-config.properties"));

 		// create a config builder using these sources. return Config.builder().sources(configSources).build();
 	}
 ```

-Save the file then then restart the service you will see in the diagnostic output that two channels are now in use, the default on 8080 and admin on 9080.
+- **Save** the file and then **restart** the service
+- Check the diagnostic output :  two channels are now in use, the default on 8080 and admin on 9080.

 ```
 2020.01.05 15:24:03 INFO io.helidon.webserver.NettyWebServer Thread[nioEventLoopGroup-2-2,10,main]: Channel '@default' started: [id: 0x415dfcba, L:/0:0:0:0:0:0:0:0:8080]
 2020.01.05 15:24:03 INFO io.helidon.webserver.NettyWebServer Thread[nioEventLoopGroup-2-1,10,main]: Channel 'admin' started: [id: 0x6a962ef3, L:/0:0:0:0:0:0:0:0:9080]
 ```

-One nice point there is to note that it's not just your code that uses these properties, as we saw with the security options the Helidon framework itself also used configuration information from the files you specify !

 We will look more in the the services like health that are available on the admin port in a later exercise.

 ### Handling failures